Leoooooo123/csci3150-lab9-filesystem/tranversing-cluster.md

-# Tranversing Cluster {#tranversing-cluster}
+# Traversing Cluster {#traversing-cluster}

-In order to search the target cluster, we need to navigate to the Root Directory and search the item one by one.
-As the root directory starts from cluster 2, therefore the first search should begin at cluster 2.
+In order to search the target cluster, we need to navigate to the Root Directory and search the items one by one.
+Since the root directory starts from cluster 2, the first search should begin at cluster 2.

 ```c
 for(uint32_t i = 0; i < bpc / sizeof(struct msdos_dir_entry); i++) {